Particular/docs.particular.net/persistence/upgrades/sql-1to2.md

 ## Inheriting from SqlSaga now required

-In Version 1 inheriting from `NServiceBus.Saga<T>` was partially supported.
-However this has two competing approaches that deliver the same features, causing significant confusion.
-In Version 2 `NServiceBus.Saga<T>` is no longer supported and either a build error, or an runtime exception for some edge cases, will occur.
+In Version 1, inheriting from `NServiceBus.Saga<T>` was partially supported.
+However, this has two competing approaches that deliver the same features, causing significant confusion.
+In Version 2, `NServiceBus.Saga<T>` is no longer supported, and either a build error, or a runtime exception for some edge cases will occur.

 ## Deep nested Saga hierarchies are no longer supported

-In Version 1 having deep class hierarchies inheriting from `SqlSaga<T>` was supported.
-This scenario is no longer supported and all sagas **must** inherit directly from `SqlSaga<T>`.
+In Version 1, having deep class hierarchies inheriting from `SqlSaga<T>` was supported.
+This scenario is no longer supported, and all sagas **must** inherit directly from `SqlSaga<T>`.
 This decision was made to bring the SQL persistence inline with the future design of NServiceBus.

 ## Correlation Property

-The API for definition a Correlation Property has been moved from an attribute to a property at the saga class level.
+The API for defining a Correlation Property has been moved from an attribute to a property at the saga class level.

 snippet: 1to2_Correlation

 ## Message Mapping

-The API to define message mapping has been changed to bring it inline with the future design of NServiceBus:
+The API to define message mapping has been changed to bring it in line with the future design of NServiceBus:

  * `MapMessage` renamed to `ConfigureMapping`.
  * `MessagePropertyMapper<T>` renamed to `IMessagePropertyMapper`.